tamersp25/docs/docs/engines/testing-and-debugging.md

 ![browse to upload](images/testing-and-debugging/browse-to-upload.png)

-3\.Once you have chosen an appropiate media file, click Next to proceed to the next step `Select Options`.
+3\.
+Once you have chosen an appropiate media file, click Next to proceed to the next step `Select Options`.
-From the dropdown, select the option `Local` in order to create a test task.
+From the dropdown, select the build version `Local` in order to create a test task.

 ![select build](images/testing-and-debugging/select-build.png)